WalberMelo/WalberMelo/README.md

 ## Hi There! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="28px" height="28px">
 ## I'm Walber Melo  👨🏻‍💻  Full-Stack web developer

-- 🚀  I'm passionate about learn new things and create projects that can improve people's live.
+- 🚀  I'm passionate about learn new things and exicited to create projects that can improve people's lives.
 - 👀  I also like read technical books.
 - 🎯  2023 Goals: Learn more about web3
 - 🧭  Life Hack: "Explore with knowledge"